CNI Spring 2024 Membership Meeting

-The lightning round session will occur on Monday, December 11, at approximately 5:20-6:10 p.m.
-ET.
+The lightning round session will occur on Monday, March 25, at approximately 5:20-6:10 p.m.
+PT.
 There will NOT be time for discussion at the end of this session; the reception will immediately follow.
 Additional guidelines:

 - Lightning round presenters are required to submit their slides by December 1st.
 Instructions will be sent via email.